rfrerich/hex4j/README.md

 - HexMap: This class stores a tile map, the images and the HexLayout.
 There is no storage of hex fields, because the tile and tileset information comes from the TMX-files in offset coordinates (col/row).
 The hex math is only necessary to do the calculations, where the Offset class references the col/row (or x/y) of the tiles.

-## Search algorithms
+## Search algorithms (from jf-hw-performance)
-I copied the interfaces structure and the standard algorithms from ... and adapted it with the usage of the above interfaces, so this  is de-coupled from the hex math and tiles.
+I copied the interfaces structure and the standard algorithms and adapted it with the usage of the above interfaces, so this  is de-coupled from the hex math and tiles.
+Additionally i re-implemented the AStar-algorithm the way it is described in wikipedia.

 - Finder: The finder class is de-coupled from the other components by three new interfaces:
 	SuccessorProducer returns the successors of a node in the pathfinding graph